American International Group (AIG) Q3 2017 Results - Earnings Call Transcript

 Josh D. Shanker - Deutsche Bank Securities, Inc.

 Yeah.
 Good morning, everyone.
 Thank you for taking my question.
-Working through all the changes with reserve – inter quarter reserve charges and whatnot, I look at the liability in Financial Lines segment and I see about 300, 400 basis points of initial PICC improvement from the half of 2017 to third 2017.
-Give that you have this early emergent loss problems in the 2016 year, is it prudent to be picking the third quarter of 2017 so much higher, or is this so much better than the first half of the year?
+Working through all the changes with reserve – inter-quarter reserve charges and whatnot, I look at the liability in Financial Lines segment and I see about 300, 400 basis points of initial PICC improvement from the first half of 2017 to third quarter 2017.
+Give that you had these early emergent loss problems in the 2016 year, is it prudent to be picking the third quarter of 2017 so much higher?
+Or is this so much better than the first half of the year?

-Well, Josh, I think we're being realistic about our loss picks.
+Well, Josh, I think we're being realistic about our loss PICCs (31:51).
 There was improvement.
-I think there is some – I recognize, the starting points, but if you go accident year to accident year there was improvements in Casualty, whether it's reducing areas of high loss levels or changing reinsurance, et cetera, we're basically getting rid of programs, et cetera.
+I think there is some – recognize, the starting points, but if you go accident-year-to-accident-year there was improvements in Casualty, whether it's reducing areas of high loss levels or changing reinsurance, et cetera, we're basically getting rid of programs, et cetera.
 So we have made improvements, so I think they're realistic.
 Yeah.

 Josh D. Shanker - Deutsche Bank Securities, Inc.